Inductive probability: Boolean inductive inference

 In terms of abductive inference, all objects in a class C or set have a property P is a theory that implies the observed condition, All observed objects in a class C have a property P.

-So inductive inference is a special case of abductive inference.
+So inductive inference is a general case of abductive inference.
 In common usage the term inductive inference is often used to refer to both abductive and inductive inference.

 Generalization and specialization

 Inductive inference is related to generalization.
 Generalizations may be formed from statements by replacing a specific value with membership of a category, or by replacing membership of a category with membership of a broader category.
 In deductive logic, generalization is a powerful method of generating new theories that may be true.
 In inductive inference generalization generates theories that have a probability of being true.

 The opposite of generalization is specialization.
 Specialization is used in applying a general rule to a specific case.
 Specializations are created from generalizations by replacing membership of a category by a specific value, or by replacing a category with a sub category.

 The Linnaen classification of living things and objects forms the basis for generalization and specification.
 The ability to identify, recognize and classify is the basis for generalization.
 Perceiving the world as a collection of objects appears to be a key aspect of human intelligence.
 It is the object oriented model, in the non computer science sense.

 The object oriented model is constructed from our perception.
 In particularly vision is based on the ability to compare two images and calculate how much information is needed to morph or map one image into another.
 Computer vision uses this mapping to construct 3D images from stereo image pairs.

 Inductive logic programming is a means of constructing theory that implies a condition.
 Plotkin's "relative least general generalization (rlgg)" approach constructs the simplest generalization consistent with the condition.